maximilian-ho/how-we-teach-ourselves/README.md

 # Articles

 This webpage explains our procedures for teaching ourselves.
-We wish we had discovered these procedures much earlier in our lives.
-Unfortunately, that's impossible.
-But the next best thing we can do is share them in case they help anyone.
+We continue to improve them as we learn from others.